-The following two charts summarize the distribution of degree outcomes for students graduating with degrees in accounting or finance, including relevant joint degrees.
+The following two charts summarize the distribution of degree outcomes for students graduating with a degree in accounting and finance, finance, and relevant joint honour degrees.
 Results include students on 4-year industry placement degrees.
 The median number of students graduating per year is 290.

-(a) The median percentage of graduating students in each degree class for years 2018 to 2024.
-Results reveal that 78.6% of students in a typically cohort graduate with either a First class degree (29.8.4%) or an Upper second class degree (48.8%).
+(a) The median percentage of graduating students in each degree class for years 2018 to 2022.
+Results reveal that 75.5% of students in a typically cohort graduate with either a First class degree (31.4%) or an Upper second class degree (44.1%).

-(b) The number of graduating students in each degree class by year for the period 2018 to 2024.
+(b) The number of graduating students in each degree class by year for the period 2018 to 2022.
 Results by year reveal some upward trend in student attainment (particularly the number of First class awards).
 Part of this trend reflects the no-detriment measures applied during the Covid pandemic to ensure fairness in student learning and assessment outcomes.